moddio/taro/README.md

 ## What's included in the box
 **Taro Engine is NOT designed for single player games.**
 Instead, it comes with a set of features that are ideal for casual multiplayer games including:
+- Box2D Physics
+- Netcode using UWS and LZ-string compression
 - Inventory & item system
 - Unit attributes (HP, Energy, etc)
 - Weapon system (melee & projectile)